Amazon's Fire TV Stick is one of the most convenient ways of equipping your television with a host of great streaming services.

 The Fire Stick is Amazon's answer to Google's device and what an answer it is.

 The Fire TV Stick is petite and powerful.
 It fits flush with most TV's HDMI ports and, unlike its main competitor Chromecast, comes with a fairly decent remote.
-In terms of content, you'll find just about everything here.
-Netflix, iPlayer, Sky News, Spotify, while Amazon's Prime Instant Video basically sits at the head of the proverbial table.
+In terms of content, you'll find just about everything here: Netflix, YouTube and Spotify, while Amazon's Prime Instant Video basically sits at the head of the proverbial table.